crvidya/nodeclipse-1/org.nodeclipse.enide.maven/README.md

 Specify options to `mvn` that will be Workspace-wide.
 Executed string is shown is Console, so you can check and learn.

+Hint increase Console buffer size in Preferences -> Run\Debug -> Console. and check other preferences there as well.

 ## org.nodeclipse.enide.maven

 - pom.xml Run As `mvn package` Maven build